| ---------- | Tenstorrent Transformer Training |

 Writing to the UART

-The RK3399’s Technical Reference Manual is your friend for all of this; it notes that UART2 is mapped to 0xff1a0000.
-There’s also some information on how to interface with the chip; if you’re familar with programming the 8250 or 16550 UARTs, I believe it’s effectively the latter.
-(Note that unlike how x86 serial ports are typically connected, the UARTs in the Pinebook Pro are all memory-mapped.)
+There’s also some information on how to interface with the chip; if you’re familiar with programming the 8250 or 16550 UARTs, I believe it’s effectively the latter.

 We can write to the UART with an assembly sequence like: